-Liberals are urging grievous compromises and changes in worship.
-Instrumental music in worship is now preached as a thing of mere option or personal conscience, rather than as an unauthorized, sinful, and damning practice.
-Few (if any) of even the most liberal among us are openly advocating that the instrument be used in worship, although they may as well do so.
-At the rate they are moving, some of them will be doing so before long.
-However, more and more of them have jumped on the bandwagon to use special "presentation music" (i.e., solos, choirs, etc.) in their worship assemblies.
-Other worship innovations borrowed from the denominations (e.g., responsive readings, parallel worship assemblies, applause [during sermons and announcements, at baptisms, etc.], lifting up fluttering hands, et al.) are all the rage among some brethren.
+Liberals are urging changes in worship.
+Instrumental music in worship is now preached as a thing of mere option or personal conscience, rather than as an unauthorized and sinful practice.
+The most liberal among us are now openly using the instrument in worship services.
+More and more have jumped on the bandwagon to use special "presentation music" (i.e., solos, choirs, etc.) in worship assemblies.
+Other innovations borrowed from the denominations (e.g., responsive readings, parallel worship assemblies, applause [during sermons and announcements, at baptisms, etc.], lifting up hands, et al.) are all the rage among some brethren.